getjared/rude/readme.md

 ```

-   *pro tip: rudewm doesn't launch apps for you. use sxhkd or something.*
+   *pro tip: rude doesn't launch apps for you. use sxhkd or something.*

 how to boss it around: